FM Dojo — User Guide

 - Close the database — FM Dojo runs

 fmsadmin closeon the target file.
 Enter an optional message for connected users (shown before they're disconnected).
-Check Force close to immediately disconnect all clients if you can't wait for them to disconnect gracefully. - Keep current copy (optional) — before overwriting, moves the live file to
+Check Force close to immediately disconnect all clients if you can't wait for them to disconnect gracefully. - Keep current copy (optional) — before overwriting, archives the live file to

 - Import data from current file (optional) — see below.